Best Foot Music

 Slavic Voices has collaborated with various artists, including the Macedonian Folk Duo (Filip Arilon and Stojan Stojanov), Maspindzeli Georgian choir (London), Heartwood Chorus in Bristol and the Bulgarian dance group Vezanitsa (Brighton), as well as working with Buffo’s Wake, a UK Klezmer-Punk carnival band.

-Peyman Heydarian & Kourosh Kouchakpour
+Peyman Heydarian & Sattar Chamanigol

 Dr Peyman Heydarian is an award-winning music scientist and santur virtuoso renowned for his innovative tuning